rapax00/3dthings/_thing_template/README.md

 >
 > **Sugerences**: 2D design files (like SVG or DXF), assembly plans, electronics circuts, etc.

-- file.xxx: brief description of your file (What is it?
+- `file.xxx`: brief description of your file (What is it?
 What does this contain?
 How use it?).
 - ...

 ### GCODE-3MF (optional)